 Ways to Treat Anxiety

 1.)
 Educate yourself – This is one of the biggest things that you can do for yourself, to really gain some better understanding of anxiety.
 Understand how anxiety works and know the reactions it causes in your body so you can begin to actually understand what's happening.
 Knowledge is power.

 2.)
 Be compassionate towards yourself – One of the hardest parts about having anxiety is that we are so hard on ourselves.
 Give yourself a break and start making progress at your own pace, one day at a time… one interaction at a time.

 3.)
-Begin to challenge your thoughts – oftentimes anxiety is created in our mind and the anticipation itself is worse than the reality.
+Begin to challenge your thoughts – Often anxiety is created in our mind and the anticipation itself is far worse than the reality.
 We create our own anxiety.
 So we need to evaluate our thinking.
-One of the treatments that is primarily used to treat social anxiety is Cognitive Behavioural Therapy (CBT).
+One of the treatments that is primarily used to treat social anxiety is called Cognitive Behavioural Therapy (CBT).
 This style of therapy is focused on analyzing your way of thinking.
-It is also very important for people with anxiety to develop this practice of noticing.
-Noticing is not just outside of yourself; it also involves noticing what you are thinking.
+It is also very important for people with anxiety to develop the practice of ‘noticing'.
+This involves noticing what you are thinking.

 When you start to struggle, you can ask yourself these questions:

 - What is the evidence that supports these negative thoughts?

 - What is the evidence that does not support these negative thoughts?